 The law of sines states that the proportion between the length of a side of a triangle to the sine of the opposite angle is equal for each side:

 a / sin(α) = b / sin(β) = c / sin(γ)

 This ratio is also equal to the diameter of the triangle's circumcircle (circle circumscribed on this triangle).

-Note that you can use this law for any triangle, also for a one that isn't a right triangle.
+Note that you can use this law for any triangle and one that isn't a right triangle.
 If you are only interested in solving problems related to right triangles, our right triangle calculator might be more useful for you.